Awwww yeah, it’s music theory time, my friends! Now, remember, before you freak out: it’s not rocket science!

 1-At the bottom of the “Exercises” page there is a tab that says “Exercise Customizer”.
 Once you click on that, you come to a page where you can select the exercise you want (I’ll use Key Signature Identification as the example).

 2-Once you select the exercise, there are several different parameters to assign.
-For assignments, it’s helpful to use “Challenge Mode”.
-With this turned on, you can limit the number of questions, you can assign a time limit, and you can decide if the student gets multiple chances at a question.
+For assignments, there is an option for “Challenge Mode”, which you can use to limit the number of questions, assign a time limit, and also decide if the student gets multiple chances at a question.
 For this example, “multiple chances” is turned off, I assigned a limit of 3 minutes, and there is a limit of 20 questions.
 You can change any of these parameters, depending on how many exercises you want them to do, what you want the minimum percentage correct to be, etc.

 3-Once that is all set, you can go to the very bottom of the page where there is a weblink listed–this changes as you change the different aspects of the assignment.
 When you have everything set, you copy the weblink, and that is what you send to your students.
 They receive the link, and they are taken directly to the assignment.